Ireland’s Wild Atlantic Way Bike Tour

 +1,942 ft / -1,942 ft

-Arrive in Dublin where you’ll meet your guide and transfer westwards to Mayo.
-After a bike fit, we hit the road, heading across to Westport where we will arrive in time for lunch.
-Leaving the bustling market town on two wheels, you will pedal past the conical summit of Croagh Patrick mountain.
+Meet your guides in Dublin and transfer westwards to County Mayo and the charming town of Westport.
+After lunch and a bike fit, we hit the road for a local’s loop introducing you to this part of Ireland.
+You will pedal past the conical summit of Croagh Patrick mountain.
 This sacred location has been a pilgrimage site since ancient times.
 Even today thousands of pilgrims flock here each year.
 Stay at The Westport Plaza.

 Day 02